The Simpsons Game: Plot

-In order to find out the truth, the family turns to the Internet to discover more about the powers they have in the game, but are sent to the game engine when Homer accidentally spills beer over the keyboard.
+In order to defeat the aliens when the guidebook ends, the family turns to the Internet to discover more about the powers they have in the game, but are sent to the game engine when Homer accidentally spills beer over the keyboard.
 There, they discover Will Wright, who is destroying copies of an old 8-bit The Simpsons game and its characters.
 The family manages to save their 8-bit predecessors before they are destroyed by Wright, and discover that they will also become obsolete when the next The Simpsons game is released.
 The only way to prevent this is to talk to the creator of the games and convince him not to destroy them.
 In order to access his mansion, the family needs to acquire four key cards from four upcoming Simpsons games.
 First, Homer and Marge defeat a two-headed dragon whose heads are those of Patty and Selma in the Neverquest game.
 Next, Homer and Bart travel to France during World War II to thwart Mr. Burns' plan to steal priceless French paintings, in the Medal of Homer game.
 Lisa and Homer then travel to ancient Japan to defeat the evil Mr. Dirt as Milhouse and his "Sparklemon" in the Big Super Happy Fun Fun Game.
 Marge and Lisa then travel to Grand Theft Scratchy, eliminating all offensive material and replacing it with more family-friendly material.

 Once they have all four key cards, Bart and Homer infiltrate the creator's mansion.
 They are greeted by Matt Groening, who sends Futurama characters Bender and Dr. Zoidberg after them.
-The family manages to defeat them, however, and Groening admits that he is only creating new games for the money, and destroys the game engine.
+The family manages to defeat them, however, Matt Groening admits that he is only creating new games for the money, and destroys the game engine.
 The Simpsons, along with several other characters from the games, escape to Springfield, where the aliens are still attacking.
 Lisa uses her power to create a stairway to heaven in order for the family to ask God for help.
 Along the way they have to defeat deceased historical figures William Shakespeare and Benjamin Franklin, and several other "recycled" enemies that the family had killed during previous levels of the game.
-After God is defeated in a game of Dance Dance Revolution, He reveals that the video game that they are in is a mini-game in another video game about Earth.
+After God is defeated in a game of Dance Dance Revolution, he reveals that the video game that they are in is a mini-game in another video game about Earth.
 He dropped the video game manual by accident, thus endowing the family with superpowers.
-Realizing His mistake, He promises to restore Springfield, let them keep their powers, and to improve the working conditions of all video game characters.
+Realizing his mistake, he promises to restore Springfield, let them keep their powers, and to improve the working conditions of all video game characters.
 He also gives Homer three wishes.
-Lisa asks if God ever wonders if He Himself is a character in a video game.
+Lisa asks if God ever wonders if he himself is a character in a video game.
 As God nervously scoffs at this theory, it turns out that Ralph Wiggum is playing the entire game before he looks at the screen, wondering who is looking at him.